Kishimai/KingDasher/README.md

 # KingDasher
-A small project I made in 4 Hours.
+A small project that was made in 4 Hours, Consists of 4 Main Scripts and 2 Sub Scripts.

-Just for the sake of it I made a casual game.